top of page

 2017

-One Piece A Day began as an app in 2017, and has since evolved into a community promoting sustainability through education, corporate partnerships and so much more.
+One Piece A Day began as an app that launched in May 2017.
+It has since evolved into a community promoting sustainability through education, corporate partnerships and so much more.

 Video by SenovvA